Roll-over image of a simple drawing of flowers bending in the wind with Mimi's name writen in pink

 The Reader Reviews, Review of The Chine by Kate Keogan

-English Literary Linguistic Studies: Review of The Chine by Anne Ryland in Frank's Casket (...link)(scoll down)
+English Literary Linguistic Studies: Review of The Chine by Anne Ryland in Frank's Casket (...link)(scroll down)

 Boston Review: 'Not Your Father’s Formalism' by Rafael Campo (...link)